What is 'Internet Addiction'?

 How many people have Internet Addiction?

-Current research suggests that across the world, around 6% of people have Internet Addiction - this means around 6 in every 100 people.
-This number is much higher for adolescents – some studies show rates in adolescents as high as 15-18%.
+Current research suggests that across the world, an estimated 6% of people have Internet Addiction - this means around 6 in every 100 people.
+However, college-aged people (i.e. young adults) have been shown to be more vulnerable, with some studies showing rates in these individuals as high as 15-18%.

 What are some of the risk factors for developing Internet Addiction?